 Before submitting a plan proposal to the local planning authority, there must be an informal consultation with any parties likely to be affected including all residents within the Parish.
 The aim is to address any issues, where possible, before formal consultation and examination.

-This is for 6 weeks, from Monday 8 January to Sunday 18 February.
+This was for 6 weeks, from Monday 8 January to Sunday 18 February.

 Stage 4 (Regulation 16)